 Are they appropriately certified?

 Certain packaging requires certification.
 For example, The BRC (British Retail Consortium) is a certification program that ensures packaging suppliers are compliant to the Global Food Safety Initiative.

-Contract packers displaying a grade AA BRC confirm that the contract packer adheres to the highest standard implemented by the food-manufacturing industry.
+Contract packers displaying a BRC certificate confirm that the contract packer adheres to the highest standard implemented by the food-manufacturing industry.

 If your contract packer cannot provide copies of certification, it is time to move on.
 You should only deal with high-quality, professional packers that can prove their quality.

 Packing comes in a variety of forms, including sachets, pouches, shrink and sleeves.
 You need to know which option best suits your business.

 Mick Clark, Managing Director at WePack, said: “It is important to establish what the consistency is before sending a product to be packed because when it arrives the packaging might not be suitable.
 Businesses should be prepared with the required information.

 “We need to have a successful trial of the product before we agree to produce the full number because it’s not possible to have a one size fits all solution.
 We give a price based on the solution and the time taken and cost of any additional equipment needed.”

 - Flow wrapping